aaryan-rampal/Password-Manager/README.md

 `Event.java`, `EventLog.java`, `EventTest.java`, and `EventLogTest.java` were inspired by the [alarm project provided by
 CPSC 210](https://github.students.cs.ubc.ca/CPSC210/AlarmSystem).

-# Instructions for Grader

-- You can generate the first required action related to adding Xs to a Y by pressing list entries after loading a file or creating entries
-- You can generate the second required action related to adding Xs to a Y by pressing the delete button on main menu after loading a file or creating entries and entering the index of the entry you want to delete
-- You can locate my visual component by the splash screen on startup
-- You can save the state of my application by pressing the save button after loading a file or creating entries a
-- You can reload the state of my application by pressing the load button after loading a file or creating entries a

 # Phase 4: Task 2

 The following log depicts the user loading the data from the workroom.
 This adds the